Marquette’s initiative to become a Hispanic-Serving Institution

 Diversity on campus makes us better and stronger.
 It allows us to be innovative and creative.
 The more ideas and perspectives we can bring to campus, the better poised we are to solve the complex problems of living in a globally interconnected society.

 Additionally, employers seek employees who have intercultural and teamwork skills, global knowledge and experience with social responsibility.
 A 2015 study conducted by the Association for American Colleges and Universities reported that 78% of employers felt that college should learn intercultural skills, and 96% of employers thought college should prepare students to solve problems with people whose views are different from their own.
 Marquette students will be better prepared in these essential areas through our increased diversity.

-Once we achieve this goal, Marquette will be eligible for Title V federal funds.
+Once we achieve this goal, Marquette will be eligible to apply for Title V federal funds.
 Although increased federal funding is not the reason we decided to pursue this goal, these funds foster the general development of the university and can be used for a wide range of things to benefit all students, including educational materials, improved facilities, faculty development, tutoring or counseling programs, and other student support services.

 Why are we focusing on HSI now?

-According to the latest data from the Western Interstate Commission on Higher Education, the overall number of high school graduates is expected to plateau over the next decade, but the share of those students who are students of color will increase, particularly those with Hispanic heritage.
-By the 2031-32 school year, the percentage of high school graduates who are Hispanic is expected to reach 24% of all high school grads.
+According to the latest data from the Western Interstate Commission on Higher Education, the overall number of high school graduates is expected to decline, but the share of those students who are students of color will increase, particularly those with Hispanic heritage.
+By spring 2019, one in four public high school graduates was Hispanic.

 And this trend is no different here in our city.
-According to a recent report funded by the Greater Milwaukee Foundation, the growth in the Hispanic/ Latinx community is responsible for all of the growth in k-12 school enrollment in the area since the year 2000.
-And for the 2016-17 school year, Hispanic/ Latinx students already comprise almost 25% of all enrollment in k-12 Catholic schools in the Milwaukee Archdiocese, spanning 10 counties in southeast Wisconsin.
+According to a 2016 report funded by the Greater Milwaukee Foundation, the growth in the Hispanic/ Latinx community is responsible for all of the growth in k-12 school enrollment in the area since the year 2000.
+And in the 2016-17 school year, Hispanic/ Latinx students already comprised 25% of all enrollment in k-12 Catholic schools in the Milwaukee Archdiocese, spanning 10 counties in southeast Wisconsin.

 How far do we have to go?